Welcome to Parkland School District

 - click on your language, and the webpage will be translated

-LIEP Description – This document provides a description of Parkland’s Language Instruction Educational Program (LIEP).
-It is very informational and intended for parents, teachers and staff.
+LIEP Description – The LIEP Description provides a description of Parkland’s Language Instruction Educational Program (LIEP) and all of the supporting appendices.
+The program description is very informational and is a great resource for parents, teachers and staff.
+The supporting appendices are a great tool for ESL and classroom teachers.

 - Can Do Descriptors